mansourka06/mka-devops-lab/ansible/roles/deploy_smtp_server/README.md

 ## Prerequisites

-- [x](**Ansible Installed:**) Ensure that Ansible is installed on your control machine where you'll run the playbook.
+- [x] **Ansible Installed:** Ensure that Ansible is installed on your control machine where you'll run the playbook.
 You can install Ansible following the official [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html).

--  [x](**SSH Access:**) Make sure you have SSH access to the target server(s) where you want to install and configure the SMTP server.
+-  [x] **SSH Access:** Make sure you have SSH access to the target server(s) where you want to install and configure the SMTP server.

 ## Os available: